iPollo B1L vs iPollo V1 Mini SE

 Frequently Asked Questions

-Is the iPollo B1L or iPollo V1 Mini SE more profitable?
+Which makes more money, the iPollo B1L or the iPollo V1 Mini SE?

 Both miners have similar noise levels.
 Check the specs table above for exact decibel readings.